AndreaSanchini/PoliVax/README.md

 indexes:
 - from kibana homepage, select <code>owid_covid_data_cleaned.csv</code> and start the guided procedure.
 Override the analysis settings, change 'column1' name to 'index' and set 'number of lines to sample' to 10'000 so that all fields can be correctly mapped.
-Once the anaylsis is complete, press 'import' and move to the next page.
+Once the analysis is complete, press 'import' and move to the next page.
 Name the index <code>owid_covid_data</code>
 and start the importing process.
 - from kibana homepage, select <code>eu_vaccinations_cleaned.csv</code> and start the guided procedure.
 Override the analysis settings, change 'column1' name to 'RecordNumber' and press 'import' to move to the next page.
 Select 'Advanced' and